sogeuni/contents/abs/commands/internal-commands-and-builtins.md

 **getopts**

 This powerful tool parses command-line arguments passed to the script.
-This is the Bash analog of the [[extmisc#^GETOPTY|getopt]] external command and the _getopt_ library function familiar to _C_ programmers.
+This is the Bash analog of the [[miscellaneous-commands#^GETOPTY|getopt]] external command and the _getopt_ library function familiar to _C_ programmers.
 It permits passing and concatenating multiple options [^5] and associated arguments to a script (for example **scriptname -abc -e /usr/local**).

 The **getopts** construct uses two implicit variables. $OPTIND is the argument pointer (_OPTion INDex_) and $OPTARG (_OPTion ARGument_) the (optional) argument attached to an option.
 A colon following the option name in the declaration tags that option as having an associated argument.